sahicken/uav/README.md

 highly recommended for virtualization.
 To reduce RAM requirements consider installing either Lubuntu or Xubuntu.

-After installing a supported distro, install docker using [these instructions for Fedora](https://docs.docker.com/engine/install/fedora/) or [the Ubuntu instructions here](https://docs.docker.com/engine/install/ubuntu/).
+After installing a supported distro, you can install docker using [these instructions for Fedora](https://docs.docker.com/engine/install/fedora/) or [the Ubuntu instructions here](https://docs.docker.com/engine/install/ubuntu/).
 On Fedora you